Cantalapiedra/GWASzoom/README.md

 An example of run would be (in bash):

 Rscript ./GWASzoom.R GWASmarkers.list ds1_markers.hmp ds1_markers.GWAS ds2_markers_hmp ds2_markers.GWAS genes.bed genes.txt 100000 GWASzoom_output phenotypic_data.tsv

+GWASzoom generates 3 main output types, in a few files:
+- A plot showing the association values of both marker datasets.
+This plot is shown in 2 files.
+The difference between them is that one file shows a smooth line of values of dataset2, whereas the other shows no trend lines of any kind.
+-